garg3133/welcome-new-contributors/README.md

 # Welcome New Contributors
-Use this action to welcome the new contributors into your community.
+Use this action to welcome new contributors into your community.
 This action posts a welcome message whenever a new contributor opens his/her first issue or PR in your repository.

 Additionally, you can also create your own bot account and use it to post the welcome messages instead of using the default `github-actions` bot.